Testing Many Restrictions Under Heteroskedasticity: Introduction

-\cite*{kline2018leave} propose instead a version of the Eicker-White standard errors that relies only on leave-one-out estimators of individual error variances and show that its use leads to asymptotic size control when testing a single restriction.\footnote{\cite{jochmans2018variance} additionally uses simulations to investigate the finite sample behavior of this variance estimator.} While this conclusion extends to hypotheses that involve a fixed and small number of restrictions through the use of a heteroskedasticity-robust Wald test, it can fail to hold in cases of many restrictions.
-When testing many coefficients equal to zero, \cite{kline2018leave} note instead that those leave-one-out individual variance estimators can be used to center the conventional F statistic\footnote{The use of leave-one-out estimation has a long tradition in the literature on instrumental variables \citep[see, e.g.,][]{phillips1977bias}, and our test shares an algebraic representation with the adjusted J test analyzed in \cite{chao2014testing} \citep[see][for a discussion]{kline2018leave}.
-An attractive feature of relying on leave-one-out is that challenging estimation of higher order error moments can be avoided, which is in contrast to the tests of \cite{calhoun2011many} and \cite{anatolyev2013manyexogenous}.} and propose a rescaling of the statistic that relies on successive sample splitting.
-However, outside of the specific model of interest in their empirical application, sample splitting places restrictions on the data that may often fail in practice.
+\cite*{kline2018leave} propose instead a version of the Eicker-White standard errors that relies only on leave-one-out estimators of individual error variances and show that its use leads to asymptotic size control when testing a single restriction.\footnote{\cite{jochmans2018variance} additionally uses simulations to investigate the behavior of this variance estimator.} While this conclusion extends to hypotheses that involve a fixed and small number of restrictions through the use of a heteroskedasticity-robust Wald test, it fails to hold in cases of many restrictions.
+When testing many coefficients equal to zero, \cite{kline2018leave} note that those leave-one-out individual variance estimators can be used to center the conventional F statistic\footnote{The use of leave-one-out estimation has a long tradition in the literature on instrumental variables \citep[see, e.g.,][]{phillips1977bias}, and our test shares an algebraic representation with the adjusted J test analyzed in \cite{chao2014testing} \citep[see][for a discussion]{kline2018leave}.
+An attractive feature of relying on leave-one-out is that challenging estimation of higher order error moments can be avoided, which is in contrast to the tests of \cite{calhoun2011many} and \cite{anatolyev2013manyexogenous}.} and propose a rescaling of the statistic that relies on successive sample splitting {\citep[][section 5]{kline2018leave} as a tool of breaking dependence among different estimates when error variances enter as pairwise products.
+However, first, sample splitting places restrictions on the data that will fail when the number of regressors is larger than half of the sample size.\footnote{This phenomenon is akin to the situation in \cite{cattaneo2017inference}, in which the `Hadamard square' of the orthogonal projection matrix may be non-invertible. \cite{cattaneo2017inference} rule out this possibility by imposing a sufficient condition such that the number of covariates is no larger than half of the sample size.} Second, sample splitting means that the error variances are estimated only from a part of the sample, which is clearly inefficient and undesirable for conditional objects that require the use of as many observations as possible.
+Third, sample splitting may be undesirable because different ways of splitting the sample can lead to opposite conclusions.

-Here we propose a feasible scaling of the critical value that uses a leave-three-out approach, which requires less from the data than sample splitting.
-Additionally, we propose a one-shot test that enables asymptotic size control both when the number of restrictions is fixed and increasing.
-Finally, we provide a theoretical study of the power properties under local and global alternatives and conduct a simulation study that documents the performance of our test in small and moderately sized samples.